 A layout is responsible for the layout of the children of a container but not of the container itself.
-For this, we should use constraints.
+To adapt the container to the size of its children, we use the fitContent constraints.

 '''

 MGGameElement >> initialize

 super initialize.

 self background: Color veryLightGray.

 self layout: (BlGridLayout horizontal cellSpacing: 20).

 self

-constraintsDo: [ :aLayoutConstrants |
+constraintsDo: [ :aLayoutConstraints |

-aLayoutConstraints horizontal matchParent.
+aLayoutConstraints horizontal fitContent.

-aLayoutConstraints vertical matchParent ]
+aLayoutConstraints vertical fitContent ]

 '''